If you find casting to glorious pikes in crystal clear freshwater appealing, the lakeland in Brandenburg is the right destination for you.

 During September and October, when days get shorter and the water temperature sinks, the main season for pikes approaches.
 In order to store up fat for the winter, they chase for almost anything that moves along.
 Depending on water and weather conditions, pikes move between hunting grounds and change water depths.
 With an average length of about 50 -120 cm (28-47 in), this ultimate predator has left many an angler with shaking hands and a desire for more.

-TRAVELLING TO THE PEARL OF LAKES
+TRAVELING TO THE PEARL OF LAKES

 SEASON: APRIL - OCTOBER